Skip to content

 Start with the topical sentence, and then support it with textual evidence from the material you’re analyzing.
 Incorporate quotes and citations; use footnotes or endnotes if necessary.

 All body paragraphs of your essay should be a mixture of substance and analysis.
-The goal is to support your thesis statement: Share background information, provide compare and contrast viewpoints, dig into details, etc.
+The goal is to support your thesis statement: Share background info, provide viewpoints, dig into details, etc.

 5 — Conclude Like a Boss